 Understanding the difference between praise and worship brings a new depth to the way we honor the Lord.
-All throughout the Bible, we are commanded to praise the Lord.
+Throughout the Bible, we are commanded to praise the Lord.
 Angels and the heavenly hosts are commanded to praise the Lord (Psalms 103:20, Psalm 19:1).
 All inhabitants of the earth are instructed to praise the Lord (Psalm 150:6).
 We can praise Him with singing, and with shouting, and with the dance, and with musical instruments of all types.
-We are even instructed to simply make a joyful noise (Psalm 98:4).
-The Bible seems to imply that sometimes singing just isn’t enough, sometimes shouting just isn’t adequate, sometimes dancing is out of the question, sometimes words fail, and in those moments you should simply make a joyful noise.
+We are even instructed to make a joyful noise (Psalm 98:4).
+However, the Bible seems to imply that sometimes singing just isn’t enough, sometimes shouting just isn’t adequate, sometimes dancing is out of the question, sometimes words fail, and in those moments, you should simply make a joyful noise.

 In Scripture, praise is usually presented as boisterous, joyful, and uninhibited.
 God invites praise of all kinds from His creation.
 Jesus said that if people don’t praise God, even the “stones will cry out” (Luke 19:40).
-But when the Bible mentions worship the tone changes.
+But when the Bible mentions worship, the tone changes.
 We read verses like, “Worship the Lord in the beauty of holiness” (Psalm 96:9).
 And, “Come let us worship and bow down” (Psalm 95:6).
 Often, worship is coupled with the act of bowing or kneeling, which shows humility and contrition.
-It is through true worship that we invite the Holy Spirit to speak to us, convict us, and comfort us.
-Through worship, we realign our priorities with God’s and acknowledge Him once more as the rightful Lord of our lives.
+Through true worship, we invite the Holy Spirit to speak to us, convict us, and comfort us.
+We realign our priorities with God and acknowledge Him once more as the rightful Lord of our lives through worship.
 Praise is intertwined with thanksgiving.
 Worship is intertwined with surrender.
 It is impossible to worship God and anything else at the same time (Luke 4:8).
-The physical acts often associated with worship—bowing, kneeling, lifting hands—help to create the necessary attitude of humility required for real worship.
+The physical acts often associated with worship—bowing, kneeling, lifting hands—help create the attitude of humility required for real worship.